-The Company has a formal incentive plan for the issue of options and performance rights to employees, directors and consultants, which was approved by shareholders at an extraordinary general meeting of the Company held on 30 July 2021 ("Incentive Plan").
-The Incentive Plan replaces the previous Incentive Option Plan which was approved in 2019 ("2019 Incentive Option Plan").
-The Company had issued 5,000,000 Options under the 2019 Incentive Option Plan before it was replaced with the Incentive Plan.
+The Company has a formal incentive plan for the issue of options and performance rights to employees, directors and consultants, which was approved by shareholders at the annual general meeting of the Company held on 23 November 2023 (Incentive Plan).
+The Incentive Plan replaces the previous incentive plan which was approved in 30 July 2021.

 Options are granted free of charge and are exercisable at a fixed price in accordance with the terms of the grant.
 Performance rights are granted free of charge and are convertible subject to the satisfaction of set vesting conditions in accordance with the terms of the grant.
 Options and performance rights over unissued shares are issued under the terms of the Incentive Plan at the discretion of the Board.